-- The Executing Individual must maintain contact with a Supporting Individual who is in direct contact with the performance surface (Exception: kick line leaps). - At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above shoulder-level. - 3.
-Hip-over-head Rotation of the Executing Individual(s) is allowed provided: - a.
-A Supporting Individual maintains contact until the Executing Individual returns to the performance surface or is returning to the upright position. - b.
-The Executing Individual is limited to one continuous [hip-over- head] rotation. - 4.
-A Vertical Inversion is allowed provided: - a.
-The Supporting Individual(s) maintain contact until the Executing Individual returns to the performance surface or is returning to the upright position. - b.
-When the height of the Executing Individual's shoulders exceed shoulder-level there is at least one additional performer to spot who does not bear the weight of the Executing Individual.
-(Clarification: When there are 3 Supporting Individuals an additional spot is not required).
+- A Supporting Individual does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
+At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above shoulder-level.
+Exception: When an Executing Individual is supported by a single Supporting Individual they may be released at any level provided: - a.
+The Executing Individual does not pass through an inverted position after the release. - b.
+The Executing Individual is either caught or supported to the performance surface by one or more Supporting Individual. - c.
+The Executing Individual is not caught in a prone position. - d.
+Any Supporting Individual must have hands free for the duration of the skill to aid in the support/catch/release as needed. - 3.
+Hip over-head rotation of the Executing Individual(s) is allowed provided: - a.
+A Supporting Individual maintains contact until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
+Vertical Inversion is allowed provided: - a.
+The Supporting Individual(s) maintains contact until the Executing Individual returns to the performance surface or returns to the upright position. - b.
+When the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional performer to spot who does not bear the weight of the Executing Individual.
+(Clarification: When there are 3 supporting individuals an additional spot is not required)